Bachelor of Arts

 Your degree will be excellent preparation for graduate work in psychology, law, and business.

 With a bachelor’s degree, you will find employment opportunities in psychiatric rehabilitation programs, as research assistants, and in the business world.

-If you choose to pursue a master's degree, you will be able to work in clinics and institutions, teach at a two-year college, or work as a school psychologists or counselor.
+If you choose to pursue a master’s degree, you will be able to work in clinics and institutions, teach at a two-year college, or work as a school psychologist or counselor.
 For some clinical and research work, a doctorate is required.

 Cal Lutheran offers master’s degrees in clinical psychology and counseling psychology with a specialization in marital and family therapy (MFT) as well as a PsyD (doctorate) degree in Psychology.

 - Chicago School of Professional Psychology

 - Purdue University

 - University of Hawaii